Table of Contents Show

 The tongue-and-groove wood ceilings and exposed beams were meticulously refinished to reveal the warmth and texture of the original construction.
 White oak accents were incorporated into painted cabinetry to introduce additional warmth, while Carrara marble was selected for kitchen countertops and backsplash, blending timeless elegance with contemporary functionality.

-Balancing Modern Needs and Original Design
+Balancing Modern Family Needs and Original Eichler Design

 Although the Twin Gable House maintains the original 2,200-square-foot footprint, the renovation reconfigures the interior to support modern family life.
 The home now features an open kitchen and living area, four bedrooms, two bathrooms, and a garage.
 The emphasis on openness, material consistency, and integration with nature enhances comfort and usability without compromising the architectural integrity of the original Eichler design.

 Throughout the renovation, Ryan Leidner Architecture remained committed to a thoughtful balance between preservation and modernization.
-By retaining the defining features of mid-century modernism—post-and-beam construction, indoor-outdoor connectivity, and courtyard-centered spatial organization—the project honors the home’s history while providing a contemporary sanctuary for its owners.
+By retaining the defining features of mid-century modernism (post-and-beam construction, indoor-outdoor connectivity, and courtyard-centered spatial organization) the project honors the home’s history while providing a contemporary sanctuary for its owners.

 A Contemporary Eichler Experience